President's Student Emergency Fund

 To be considered eligible, the student must:

-- Be currently enrolled at HCC and successfully completed six credits
+- Be currently enrolled at HCC and successfully completed six credits or be enrolled in noncredit workforce development or continuing education courses

 - Demonstrate financial hardship due to an emergency situation, or for unanticipated and compelling circumstances that jeopardize the student’s ability to successfully continue with academic pursuits at Holyoke Community College